AndroxNZ/prisma-trpc-generator/README.md

 ### Common Issues

-**Dependency compatibility errors**
-- Ensure you're using Node.js 18+
-- Update Prisma to 6.12.0+ and tRPC to 11.4.3+
-- Check that all peer dependencies are compatible

-**Migration from v1.x to v2.x**
-- Backup your project before upgrading
-- Update all related dependencies (Prisma, tRPC, Zod)
-- Re-run `npx prisma generate` after upgrading
-- Test thoroughly in development environment

-### Common Issues

 **Error: Cannot find module '../context'**
 - Ensure your `contextPath` is correct relative to the output directory
 - Check that your context file exports a `Context` type